 Choosing the right fertilizer type for your plant will help you be aware of your plant’s care.

-The fig tree is an easier plant to take care of as compared to others.
+The fig tree is a more manageable plant to take care of than others.
 But if not provided with proper sunlight, then they can die.

-Thus, you have to keep your plant in an area with a lot of sunlight during its growing season.
+Thus, you must keep your plant in an area with a lot of sunlight during its growing season.

 While finding one good fertilizer for all your plants may not seem plausible, there are options on the market that will allow you to use one for multiple varieties of plants.